MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/retrieve-filters-applied-to-a-visualization/return-template-limit-criteria.md

 - `GET /api/dossiers/{dossierId}/instances/{instanceId}/chapters/{chapterKey/visualizations/{visualizationKey}`

-Template limits correspond to Keep Only and Exclude filters in MicroStrategy Web.
+Template limits correspond to Keep Only and Exclude filters in Strategy Web.
 They can include multiple criteria, joined by the AND and OR operators.
 Complex template limit filtering criteria might look like this:

 AND [((Accounts = Property, Plant, Equipment) Or (Accounts = Construction In Progress) Or (Accounts = Leasehold Improvements) Or (Accounts = Office Furniture & Equipment) Or (Accounts = Machinery & Equipment) Or (Accounts = Buildings & Improvements) Or (Accounts = Land & Improvements)) And (Departments = Sales and Marketing)]